openzipkin/zipkin/CONTRIBUTING.md

-# Guidelines for contribution to Zipkin.
+# Guidelines for contributing to Zipkin.

 Please create a pull request against `master`.